Chapter 49: Revelations – 160 AK, Late Autumn

 The Lion & Tiger Inn

 Daryl Andrews settled in behind the bar.
-While the celebrations at the capitol had been entertaining and uplifting, and catching up with Pet’r Ta’ler and Stev’n Blackhawk even better, life needed to go on.
+While the celebrations at the capitol had been entertaining, and catching up with Peter Taelor and Steven Blackhawk even better, life went on.
 There was a potential son-in-law to evaluate as Missy had taken a shine to one of Daikon James’ lieutenants.
 Charmaine and her husband were expecting their second child.
 And his wife had quickly tired of the hustle and bustle of High Castle, despite being delighted by the king’s largesse.

 He looked around the Lion & Tiger Inn.
 It was his home, a thriving business, and the center of a growing community.
 Farms had sprung up nearby.
 There was a biweekly market.
 The Roving Knights were cutting a road through the forests between Caswell and their inn.